Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

 style="width:2.50187in;height:2.68826in" />

-4. The IPI instantiated RTL Module should appear as follows on the IPI
+4. The IP integrator  instantiated RTL Module should appear as follows on the IP integrator
     Canvas:

      <img src="./media/image17.png"